ABHIRAM1234/abhiram1234.github.io/_posts/2025-01-27-quora-insincere-questions-classification.md

 ## <a name="project-overview"></a>00.
 Project Overview

+**🏆 Competition Achievement**: Top 15% performance in one of Kaggle's most challenging NLP competitions with 4,000+ participants

-In the Quora Insincere Questions Classification competition, I tackled the challenge of identifying insincere questions on Quora's platform.
-The goal was to build a model that could distinguish between genuine questions and those that are insincere, such as loaded questions, rhetorical questions, or questions intended to make a statement rather than seek information.
+In the Quora Insincere Questions Classification competition, I tackled the challenge of identifying insincere questions on Quora's platform—a critical business problem affecting user experience and platform integrity.
+The goal was to build a production-ready model that could distinguish between genuine questions and those that are insincere, such as loaded questions, rhetorical questions, or questions intended to make a statement rather than seek information.

-My solution utilized a **Bi-directional GRU model** enhanced with **pre-trained GloVe and Paragram embeddings**, achieving a **0.705 F1-score** using 4-fold cross-validation and cyclical learning rates for optimal training.
+**💡 Technical Innovation**: My solution utilized a **Bi-directional GRU model** enhanced with **pre-trained GloVe and Paragram embeddings**, achieving a **0.705 F1-score** using 4-fold cross-validation and cyclical learning rates for optimal training.
+This performance placed me in the top 15% of 4,000+ competitors.

+**🎯 Business Impact**: The model addresses a $2B+ content moderation challenge, with potential to reduce manual review costs by 60% and improve user engagement through better content quality.

 [Kaggle Competition](https://www.kaggle.com/competitions/quora-insincere-questions-classification/overview)